Andreas12321/Est-Cert-Final/README.md

 - plots
 - weights.

-Specify the training and test size and preprocess the data by running the file _preprocess_data.py_.
+Specify the training and test size and preprocess the data by running the file swag_preprocess_data.py_.
 See the following example:
 ```
 python preprocess_data.py --save_path data_processed --data_set MNIST --train_size 5000 --test_size 40000
 ```